reema-anver/odin-recipes/README.md

 # odin-recipes
-In this project, I aim to use my recently acquired HTML knowledge to test.
+In this project, I aim to use my recently acquired HTML and CSS knowledge to test.
 I'm building a simple website that displays few recipes!